Total Views

 Pricing

-- Platform (collaboration, AI, comments, history): Paid, document-based model.
-Free trial available, no permanent free tier for Platform features.
+TipTap.
+The core editor is free under MIT.
+The Platform (collaboration, AI, comments, history) is paid on a document-based model.
+A free trial is available.
+There's no permanent free tier for Platform features.

 Plan | Price | What's included |